The Cacao Industry Explained

 Cacao is one of the world’s most valuable crops with the global cacao and chocolate industry being worth billions of dollars per year1,2.
 As of 2019, Cote D’Ivoire produces the most cacao beans in the world at over 2 million metric tons, followed by Ghana, Indonesia, Nigeria and Cameroon3.
 Together, Africa makes up more than 60% of cacao production with over 80% of the world’s cacao produced being the hardier Forastero cacao3–5.
-The biggest importers of cacao are the Netherlands, Germany, the U.S., Malaysia and Belgium, some of whom are also the greatest exporters of chocolate5.
+The biggest importers of cacao are the Netherlands, Germany, the U.S., Malaysia and Belgium, some of whom are also the greatest exporters of chocolate

 Cacao can also be distinguished into two broad categories, which are “bulk” and “fine or flavour.”
 The International Cocoa Organization (ICCO) loosely defines bulk cacao beans as produced from the Forastero cacao variety and fine or flavour cacao beans produced from Criollo or Trinitario cacao varieties6.
 Fine or flavour cacao makes up only 12% of the world’s cacao bean export, with 90% of fine or flavour cacao being produced in Latin America6.
 This type of cacao is in high demand by countries better known to produce artisan chocolate products, which includes much of Western Europe, the UK and Japan.
-The US, by contrast, imports smaller proportions of fine or flavour cacao6
+The US, by contrast, imports smaller proportions of fine or flavour cacao.

 The problems in the industry

 While the retailers and manufacturers of chocolate receive more than 70% of the final earnings of chocolate sales, worth billions of dollars each year, the farmers receive less than 7% of the final earnings5.
 As the cacao and chocolate industry continues to grow, the demand for cheaper cacao increases and works to drive down the price of labour.
 Cacao farmers typically earn less than US$1 per day, which is lower than the threshold for extreme poverty as defined by the World Bank at US$1.90 per day5,7,8.
-Furthermore, a huge portion of the workers on cacao plantations are children to keep prices competitive so the use of child labour continues to increase, with 2.1 million children working in West Africa alone5,7,8.
+Furthermore, a huge portion of the workers on cacao plantations are children to keep prices competitive so the use of child labour continues to increase, with 2.1 million children working in West Africa alone

 Children often begin working on cacao plantations to help support their families with the promise of good pay, while others are trafficked and sold into forced labour or even abducted from small African villages by traffickers8–10.
 Majority of these children are within the ages of 12 and 16 but children as young as 5 years old have been found to work on these farms9.
 These children are usually unable to attend school as a result of poverty and working and remain illiterate.
-This prevents them from truly understanding the severity of their situation as well as hindering their ability to negotiate their work conditions and pay9,10.
+This prevents them from truly understanding the severity of their situation as well as hindering their ability to negotiate their work conditions and pay

 Our cacao is shade grown surrounded by fruits like pineapple that enhance its fruity flavour.